erikogan/madness_cards/README.md

 1. [RHEL/CentOS only:] In order to install FOP you’ll need EPEL installed if you don’t already have it: `yum install -y epel-release`.
-1. `yum install -y make libxslt fop`
+1. `yum install -y make libxslt ImageMagick fop`
 1. If you want to make PNGs: `brew install -y ghostscript`

 **RHEL / CentOS Note:** At the time of this writing EPEL installs fop-1.1 and